 Make sure that you maintain a clean area and keep your tools sanitized.
 Just like how your skin keeps pathogens and bacteria out, the outer layer of plants keeps out pests and disease.
 When you cut plant tissue, you are now exposing your plant to these issues.
 Make sure to keep your tools very clean and you should be fine.

 When you make cuts, make sure to keep the plant balanced.
 You want to ensure that the leaves are not shading other leaves or plants.
 You need to make sure your cuts are clean and done in one cut so it can grow normally.
 Don’t cut off too much to ensure you don’t stunt the plants future growth.

 Plants that can’t be pruned

-Palms and pines form a terminal dominant bud but do not form latent buds.
-Pruning those buds would then mean that the plant would then die.
+Palms and pines form a terminal dominant bud (bud on the tip) but do not form latent buds (buds near the leaves lower on the branch).
+Pruning the terminal buds would then mean that the plant would then die.
 Orchids don’t need to be pruned except removing dead flower spikes.
 These types of plants do not need to be trimmed so be careful if you do own them.